SINTEF-9012/thingml-diversifier/README.md

 We model communication protocols as a set of communicating state-machines, encapsulated into components.
 We use [ThingML](https://github.com/TelluIoT/ThingML) to model those protocols.

+> It is probably a good idea to read the ThingML README first.

 A protocol is typically composed of

 1. A structural view, defining the API to be used by the client and the server